 The currencies of most developed countries are valued based on the demand and supply of the currency.
 The value of currency can impact economic factors such as trade balance, GDP, and employment.

-Despite depreciating in 2017, the dollar remains stronger, on a trade-weighted basis, than its longer-term historical average.
-The US dollar in 2017 was 13% stronger than its average level over the last 20 years, measured on a trade-weighted basis.
+After depreciating steadily for most of 2017, the US dollar has been gradually strengthening since early 2018, rising by 6% on a nominal trade-weighted basis from January to October 2018.
+The US dollar remained elevated from a long-term perspective, with the real trade-weighted dollar standing 9% above its 20-year average.
 The dollar has been supported by gradual interest rate increases from the Federal Reserve, continued strong growth in the US, and concerns about the growth outlook in some other large economies.

 Generally, rising stock prices for companies from a particular country indicate a healthy, growing market, while a downward trend in stocks may reflect weakening fundamentals in a country’s economy.
 Rising stock prices usually indicate net investment in the future health and growth of the economy.
 An equity index represents a portfolio of securities of a certain market or sector.
 Global equity indices represent the overall health of the equity market.

-US equity valuations remained elevated in 2017 according to various metrics, particularly the cyclically-adjusted price-to-earnings (CAPE) ratio, which accounts for the long-term earnings of S&P 500 firms.
+Even after price depreciations in late 2018, US equity valuations remain elevated according to various metrics, particularly the cyclically-adjusted price-to-earnings ratio, which accounts for the long-term earnings of S&P 500 firms.
+Although US equity market volatility remained below the historical average for most of 2018, there were meaningful spikes early and late in the year.

 Commodities are generally traded goods such as oil, crops, and minerals for inputs towards the production of other goods or services.
 The prices of most commodities are generally valued based on the demand and supply of the commodity.
 Volatility in global price can have extensive implications for both commodity importers and exporters.